BA in Biology

 One of the following statistics courses:

-- STAT 214: Biostatistics
+- BIOL 214: Biostatistics

-Upper-Level Writing (ULW) Requirements (2 Courses)
+Upper-Level Writing (ULW) Requirements (Two Courses)

 All biology majors must complete two ULW courses.
 Although students are strongly encouraged to complete both ULW requirements by taking biological sciences courses (BIOL, BCH, MBI, NSCI), an upper-level writing course within a natural sciences discipline may also be used to meet one of the requirements.